 For material that is marked PSUL Property:

 University Park Libraries, in cooperation with Penn State’s Recycling Program, is diverting WITHDRAWN materials from the landfill to be reused or recycled.
 Campus libraries are strongly encouraged to recycle withdrawn materials.
-See the University Libraries Green Committee Web site for additional information on recycling.
+See the University Libraries Green Committee (staff site) for additional information on recycling.
 The originating library must follow these steps to ensure proper handling of this material:

 - All Circulation cards, slips or any record that contains personally identifying information about a user must be removed and destroyed at the originating library using the Penn State Blue Bag Program.

 - All paper clips must be removed.

 - Seal the box with ULINE carton sealing tape #S700 Color: GREEN.